odikk/MaterialBlocks-CMS/THEMING.md

 ## 1. Introduction

-BeardBlock is a Block based CMS which is able to build dynamic websites containing Blocks.
+MaterialBlocks is a Block based CMS which is able to build dynamic websites containing Blocks.
-To achieve such a system BeardBlock needs a compatible Theme which contains the following
+To achieve such a system MaterialBlocks needs a compatible Theme which contains the following
 files:
 ```
 ./themes/ThemeFolder/